 Once Jo had identified the location, the next task was to obtain confirmation of the precise location and to get a small gravestone made and erected as soon as possible.
 She rang the main Jewish burial organisation, and when she had explained what she was doing and why she was doing it, the phone at the other end was passed to Dayan (judge) B., the eminent head of the local ‘Beth Din’, the important and influential religious authority.
 Jo again explained the background to her quest, and once the rabbi was assured that everything about the circumstances, identification and location was correct, he said that it must and will be done as quickly as possible and that all the administrative costs would be borne by the Beth Din as an act of Chesed.

-A tiny but important rent in the fabric of the world has been, or certainly is well on the way to being repaired.
+A tiny but important rent in the fabric of the world was well on the way to being repaired.